Engee documentation

 Notebook

-The example considers the construction of radar with the possibility of tuning the centre frequency of the probing signal.
-This approach allows to overcome the influence of active interference in the operating frequency band.
+The example considers the construction of a radar with the possibility of adjusting the central frequency of the probing signal.
+This approach makes it possible to overcome the effects of active interference in the operating frequency band.

 Functions used